-Modern liposuction has come a long way from its early beginnings.
+Modern Liposculpting and liposuction has come a long way from its early beginnings.
 When it first came on the scene in the 1970s, the fat removal method was rather basic when compared with today’s standards.
 A blunt hollow instrument called a cannula was created to create tunnels between blood vessels and suck out unwanted fat.
 Several years later, a saline solution and local anesthetic were included as part of the procedure, injected into the fat prior to suction to reduce bleeding and minimize discomfort.
 But modern liposculpture techniques reflect the major advancements in the field of body contouring over the years.

 As liposuction began to take hold in the 1980s, there was still significant room for improvement.
 Epinephrine was added to the liquid solution, which helped to reduce bleeding.
 Smaller cannulas were used for a more refined technique.
 Then, in the early 1990s, a new approach was introduced.
 Using sound waves to dissolve the fat, ultrasonic assisted liposuction was born.